What you need

 For each colour there are then two variants.
 The ‘blend’ variant uses a line between each item on index pages and lists of items.
 The ‘blend striped’ variant uses alternating grey backgrounds for each item instead.
 Groups have the ability to choose their own themes.
 If you want to limit this then you can deactivate themes on the Themes settings page.

 The time zone will allow you to choose the correct time for your location.
 The locale will let you make a choice of UK or US English – this will affect the text of the web site and emails and also the processing of content, such as determining dates.
 Users can also set their own time zone and locale, which will take precedence over the system ones when they view the system, though within a group everything will be consistent with the group's own time zone and locale.

 On the Banner images settings page you can upload images to set the branding for your site.
 The following images can be used:

-- System page banner – the banner that will appear on all pages that are not within a blog, monitor or space.
-If you do not upload a banner then the Jiglu logo will be used.
+- System page banner – the banner that will appear at the top of all pages If you do not upload a banner then the Jiglu logo will be used.

 When you want to make more radical changes than customising the theme colours, you can also use a stylesheet by choosing the Stylesheet settings page.
 This could be used to change any other aspect of the system look.

-By default, when a user visits a Jiglu site without having logged on they will be presented with a log on form.
+By default, when a user visits a Jiglu site without having logged in they will be presented with a log in form.
 If instead you want to give them information about the system you can do so by going to the Public home page settings page.
-Here you can set what those users will see, with any information they might need about the system before they log on or register.
+Here you can set what those users will see, with any information they might need about the system before they log in or register.

 System policies and notices